Macaque Monkey Selfie: Copyright Dispute Settled

 Wikipedia Versus David Slater

-Briton David Slater is in dispute with Wikipedia over a photo they have published on the Wikimedia website.
-Wikipedia claims the image is in the public domain.
-David Slater disagrees with them and says he owns the copyright.
+Briton David Slater has been in dispute with Wikipedia over a photo they published on the Wikimedia website.
+Wikipedia claimed the image was in the public domain.
+David Slater disagreed with them and said he owned the copyright.
 He is a professional wildlife photographer and his main income is from selling photographs.
-The matter of who owns the copyright is thus vitally important to him.
+The matter of who owns the copyright is thus of vital importance to him.

 The photograph (shown above) is a close-up of a macaque monkey.
 The grinning smile in the portrait has become an iconic image.
 It has been shared millions of times via social media, but Mr. Slater has made no money from its popularity.

 In 2011, David was on location in Indonesia filming macaques.
 The monkeys are an endangered species and he planned to use the photos to raise awareness of their plight.
 He spent several days with them in the forest, but the “big money shot” eluded him.
 In order to get that special picture, he set the camera with a distance release switch.
 He moved out of sight of the animals and they were able to approach the camera unafraid.
 The monkeys were fascinated by their reflection in the lens and put their faces really close to it.
 The camera trigger was pulled and some incredible images were captured.